 - Read the quick information further down

-- Download the comprehensive 2013/14 guide to using Moodle
+- Download the 2014/15 guide to using Moodle Modules

-[MS Word, 1.2MB]
+[MS Word, 2.2MB]

-- Watch the video below
+- Watch the video below:

 Why you need to do this.

-We need information about which credit bearing
+We need information about which credit bearing modules require

 and outlined below.

-You must take responsibility
+You must take responsibility for

 making your module selections in Moodle, otherwise you will be

 without a Moodle course for the start of next academic year -